 Embossing is similar to letterpress in that the design is imprinted into the paper.
 Here, impressions are formed by pressing paper between etched metal plates (called “dies”) or molds, which creates a design that’s raised against the background.
 This printing technique is often done without ink to create textured accents, but colored ink or foils can also be used.

 The most common and traditional type of paper for wedding invitations, often made from 100% cotton.
-The softness of cotton paper make it excellent for letterpress, embossing, or engraving.
+The softness of cotton paper makes it excellent for letterpress, embossing, or engraving.
 Cotton paper is more expensive than most other types of paper, however.

 Less expensive than cotton paper, linen paper still provides a very attractive finish and is available in heavyweight stocks.
 It’s slightly textured to mimic the surface of linen fabric, with finely textured lines that run horizontally and vertically across the page.